A portable unit

 A small, structured unit that captures a single facet of characteristics within a given domain.
 Composed of human-readable descriptive fields and a vector embedding derived from those fields.
 People can read it; machines can compute with it.

 The term combines fragment, acknowledging that any single representation captures only a facet, with the diminutive -let, suggesting a small, self-contained unit.
 A fraglet is deliberately focused: not a comprehensive profile, but one composable piece.
 A person may hold multiple fraglets across different domains, or multiple fraglets within the same domain representing different moods, contexts, or facets of character.
 Fraglets are not limited to people.
-A venue, a neighbourhood, or an organisation can be described by fraglets too.
+A laboratory, a venue, a neighbourhood, or a product line can be described by fraglets too.

 Shared by association

 Fraglets are not personal data stores.
 They are shared artefacts that anyone can associate with, adopt, or derive from.
 A venue publishes a fraglet describing its character; hundreds of people associate with it.
-A critic publishes a taste profile; readers adopt it as a starting point.
+A critic publishes their palate as a fraglet; readers adopt it as a starting point.

 Portable

 A fraglet follows a domain-agnostic schema.
-Any service implementing the pattern can accept and match against it, without requiring integration with the originating platform.
+Any service or agent implementing the pattern can read and act on it, without requiring integration with the originating platform.

 Progressively detailed